cameron-ridgewell/bayes_team1/README.md

 sudo sh install.sh
 ```

-This should install the required ROS dependencies that are not present (below)
+This should install the required dependencies that are not present (below)

+ * `gazebo2`
  * `jackal_desktop`
  * `jackal_simulator`
+ * `libopencv-nonfree-dev`

+Note that OpenCV may already be installed on a fresh install of Ubuntu, and trying to reinstall can prove to be surprisingly problematic.
+See if the scripts will run before trying to install openCV

 ##World Launch and Control
 To launch the jackal in Gazebo and the corresponding rviz control and visualization, first, perform a `catkin_make` in the `bayes_team1/catkin_ws` directory.